Executive Appointment Guide for Human Resources Professionals

 Persons responsible for assessment

 Deputy heads are responsible for establishing their own criteria for the selection of assessment board members.
-EX assessment boards must include at least two members at, or equivalent to, a level above the position being staffed.

 Hiring managers may ask various individuals to assess applicants against the merit criteria.
 The Assessment Policy defines this group as the “assessment board”.
 Except for the manager who makes the appointment decision, the role of all assessment board members is an advisory one, ranging from advising on logistics and on which assessment tools and rating schemes should be used, to administering these tools, rating applicants and helping decide which applicants are qualified.
 As the person responsible for the appointment, the hiring manager decides what level of involvement each assessment board member will have.